kinshukdhingra/college_AI/models/Fine_Tuned_Intent_Model/README.md

 - sentence-similarity
 - feature-extraction
 - generated_from_trainer
-- dataset_size:52
+- dataset_size:57
 - loss:CosineSimilarityLoss
 base_model: sentence-transformers/all-MiniLM-L6-v2
 widget:
-- source_sentence: Are online courses available?
+- source_sentence: Are internships provided?
   sentences:
-  - Are there installment options for fee payment?
+  - Does the college have a mission statement?
+  - Are classrooms equipped with smart boards?
-  - Can students access digital libraries?
+  - Do you help students find internships?
-  - What courses are offered?
 - source_sentence: Do faculty members have industry experience?
   sentences:
-  - Is mentoring provided by faculty?
+  - What is the admission process?
+  - What are the options for cross-cultural learning?
   - Are professors approachable for students?
-  - Who are some notable faculty members?
-- source_sentence: Is there a cultural festival?
+- source_sentence: Can alumni help students with placements?
   sentences:
-  - Are sports facilities available for students?
-  - Give an overview of this institution.
+  - Who is Head of Department Of SSD?
+  - Is there a business school or management department?
-  - Are there leadership development programs?
+  - Is there an alumni association?
-- source_sentence: Does this college have a library on campus?
+- source_sentence: Can I participate in research projects?
   sentences:
-  - Who are some notable alumni?
+  - Are recorded lectures provided?
   - Does the college offer global exposure?
+  - Is there funding available for research?
-  - What are the facilities available here?
+- source_sentence: What kind of extracurricular activities are available?
-- source_sentence: Do you have student clubs or societies?
   sentences:
-  - What are the additional costs like hostel or library fees?
-  - What are the eligibility criteria for admission?
-  - Are there opportunities for community service?
+  - Who are some notable faculty members?
+  - Do you organize annual events?
+  - Does this college have the Engineering Department?
 pipeline_tag: sentence-similarity
 library_name: sentence-transformers
 ---